-Spanish firm luis vidal + architects (LVA) has partnered with Gensler to design an addition to the Pittsburgh International Airport in western Pennsylvania.
+Spanish firm luis vidal + architects (LVA) has partnered with Gensler and OJB Landscape Architecture to design an addition to the Pittsburgh International Airport in western Pennsylvania.
 Initial renderings released Wednesday of the $1.1 billion project showcase the new terminal set to open in 2023.

 According to the architects, the design combines nature, technology, and community (a philosophy branded by the airport as NaTeCo) as a nod to Pittsburgh’s location, its local residents, and their commitment to innovation.
 The design team studied the city’s landscape to come up with a vision that evokes its iconic rolling hills and the rivers that run through it.
 The new terminal, built between Concourses C and D, will feature an undulating roof, designed to bring pockets of light into the public spaces below.
 Warm timber and ample plantings will be used throughout the interior as a nod to the region’s natural surroundings.